Gia90/linux-second-screen/README.md

 # linux-second-screen
-App to use any android device as second monitor on linux.
+Open source solution to use any android device as second monitor on linux.

 # The power of the script
 Take a look at the [monitor.sh](https://github.com/Dlimaun/linux-second-screen/blob/master/monitor.sh).